The Alquist-Priolo Earthquake Fault Zoning (AP) Act

 The Alquist-Priolo Earthquake Fault Zoning (AP) Act was passed into law following the destructive February 9, 1971 Mw 6.6 San Fernando earthquake.
 The AP Act provides a mechanism for reducing losses from surface fault rupture on a statewide basis.
 The intent of the AP Act is to ensure public safety by prohibiting the siting of most structures for human occupancy across traces of active faults that constitute a potential hazard to structures from surface faulting or fault creep.

-Five Revised Official Alquist-Priolo Earthquake Fault Zone Maps Released December 4, 2015.
-Areas covered include parts of Los Angeles County, San Bernardino County, Orange County, and Riverside County.
-Click here to view or download the Revised Official Maps.
+Seven New and Revised Official Alquist-Priolo Earthquake Fault Zone Maps Released June 10, 2016.
+Areas covered include parts of San Bernardino County and El Dorado County.
+Click here to view or download the Official Maps.

 UPLOAD Geologic/Geotechnical Reports of Fault Studies